AnushaAshokReddy/trial.github.io/index.md

             return desc;
         }
 ```
-The code shown above setups the pipeline of two modules.
+The code shown above sets up the pipeline for two modules.

-1.First one is so called _Action Module_, which defines the custom code to be executed in the program to achieve .
+1.First one is so called _Action Module_, which defines the custom code (to generate the vector functions) to be executed in the program to achieve .
 ```csharp
 api.UseActionModule<object, double[][]>((notUsed, ctx)
 ```